ezequielgandolfi/openedge-zext/README.md

 - Configuration for "source directory" to work with multiple folders in workspace
 - Temp-table definitions
     - Insert "like" condition to temp-tables (insert all fields from original temp-table)
-- Map comment blocks to eliminate from processing
-    - Change regex expressions to avoid comments
 - Key bind to open help file
 - Change case (lower, upper, camel)
 - More snippets